-Not only was I reminded of my family’s pattern of saving, I was overwhelmed by hundreds of manufacturer’s patterns on objects that I needed to learn to understand their value.
+Not only was I reminded of my family’s pattern of saving, but I was also overwhelmed by hundreds of manufacturer’s patterns on objects that I needed to learn to understand their value.

-Sterling silver in all configurations, bon-bon dishes and compote bowls, melon knives and nut spoons.
+Sterling silver in all configurations, bon-bon dishes and compote bowls, melon knives, and nut spoons.
 I learned a tomato fork is distinctly different from a fish one never ever to be confused with a pickle fork.
-All spoke to a time past, to gracious living and starched damask tables cloths.
+All spoke to a time past, to gracious living and starched damask table cloths.

 All these patterns to learn but the bigger question was could I break the pattern of saving.